Enucleation is the surgical removal of an eye. There is no safe way to surgically remove retinoblastoma without removing the entire eye.

 Enucleation surgery can be a very stressful and bewildering experience, particularly if you have only just learned your child has retinoblastoma.

 The next few days may be a blur as you await the operation, explain it to family and friends, and think about what will happen after surgery.
-Feelings of shock, disbelief, denial, guilt, anxiety and anger are normal reactions to this highly challenging situation.
+Feelings of shock, disbelief, denial, guilt, anxiety and anger are normal reactions.
 Visit our Living with Retinoblastoma section for suggestions on how to look after yourself and your family at this time.